Expense Management Tips for CFOs and Controllers

 As technology advances across the board, it is key for you to have built-in review and compliance processes so that when an audit comes around, you can avoid write-ups for receipts that don’t comply with policies.
 To gain all of these advantages, however, it is critical that this technology be synced with your chart of accounts, just like your budget.

-Greta’s tips for choosing the best technology for your company
+5. Choose the best technology for your company

 - Every business is different, so think through aspects of travel that are unique to your company first, then look for software platforms that allow customization to meet your specific needs.
 The top priority must be the ability to sync with your accounting system.